bdetwiler/draft-detecting-unwanted-location-trackers/charter/charter-detecting-unwanted-location-trackers.md

 1. Standardize a protocol between tracking accessories and nearby devices, which may:

- * Allow a tracking accessory to identify & advertise its presence when in a detectable mode
+ * Allow a tracking accessory to identify & advertise its presence when in a detectable mode; this shall include the privacy and security properties of the entire BT advertisement
  * Allow a nearby device to trigger behavior on an unwanted tracking accessory to aid in determining its physical location
  * Allow nearby devices to fetch additional information about a tracker accessory